ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

     \label{fig:SensorAltitude}
 \end{figure}

-## Speed Sensor
+### Speed Sensor

+Speed sensors measure the speed of the block in a given direction indicated by the arrow on the block.

+Its settings are shown in figure \ref{fig:SensorSpeed} and are as follows:

 - Speed: in km/h or mph depending on the speed unit settings
-  - **IMPORTANT:** only detects the movement in the direction that the arrow points.
-The speed is measured from the position of the block
-- Output value: from $-1$ to $1$
+- Output value: from $-1$ to $1$, explained in \nameref{output-value}
 - Trigger
-  - Normal: sends an output when it goes faster than the speed you set
+  - Normal: sends an output when the speed is above the configured value
-  - Below: sends an output when it goes slower that the speed you set
+  - Below: sends an output when the speed is below the configured value
 - Outputs

 \begin{figure}[H]